-Michelle plays principal Dr. Natalie Shore in Season 2 of Ava DuVernay's Queen Sugar on OWN.
-She landed a supporting role in the dark comedy Lucky, which stars Colin Hanks, Ann-Margret and Jeffrey Tambor.
+Michelle plays Dr. Natalie Shore in Season 2 of Ava DuVernay's Queen Sugar on OWN.
+Here first supporting role was in the dark comedy Lucky, which stars Colin Hanks, Ann-Margret and Jeffrey Tambor.
 Michelle's other feature film credits include Vengeance, Last Ounce of Courage, Nailbiter and a lead role in The Profit, directed by Kevin Willmott.

 Michelle co-wrote the feature film Arbor Demon with Director Patrick Rea, starring Fiona Dourif and Jake Busey.
 The thriller had a limited theatrical release in Toronto, Columbus, Portland and Kansas City through Gravitas Ventures.
 Arbor Demon premiered at Fright Fest UK, and screened at New York Horror Film Festival, St. Louis International Film Festival, FANTASPORTO in Portugal and Belgium Horror Film Festival.
 It was released on VOD platforms in 2017 and is currently available on hulu.

 Michelle is a writer on the TV show "The Inspectors," which airs nationwide on Saturday mornings on CBS.
 It's an educational and informational show about a single mom who works as a US postal inspector alongside her son, a forensics lab intern.
 On each episode, the team solves a case, while teaching viewers about scams and consumer crimes.
 She co-wrote several episodes on Season 3 and is currently working on Season 4.

 Michelle won a Mid-America Emmy for Best TV Host in 2016.
 She has three other regional Emmys for Best Lifestyle Show, Writing and Advanced Media.